softworkz/emby-wiki/Http-Live-Streaming.md

 [Video Streaming](https://github.com/MediaBrowser/MediaBrowser/wiki/Video-Streaming)

 Currently we do not support HLS adaptive bitrate streaming, although this is in the backlog for a future release.

+## Baseline Stream

+To include a baseline, audio-only stream in the HLS master playlist, use the following parameters:

+* AppendBaselineStream
+* BaselineStreamAudioBitRate

+For example, AppendBaselineStream=true&BaselineStreamAudioBitRate=64000